surveyorstories/bhudocs/docs/Tutorial-Modules/export_panel.md

 ## Export (Button)

-Export Button provides the functionality to export the Maps
+Export Button provides the functionality of exporting the Maps

 - On click **Export** it start exporting Maps
 - Progress indicator start once the exporting has started